 This is an older version of Search Guard.
 Switch to Latest version

-Map users, backend roles and hosts to Search Guard roles
+Map users to Search Guard roles

 Hint: You can also use the Kibana Confguration GUI for configuring the Roles Mapping.